fortanix/terraform-provider-dsm/docs/resources/group_crypto_policy.md

 - `acct_id` (String) Account ID from Fortanix DSM.
 - `approval_policy` (String) The Fortanix DSM group object quorum approval policy definition as a JSON string.
-- `creator` (Map of String) Creator of the group object from Fortanix DSM.
+- `creator` (Map of String) The creator of the group from Fortanix DSM.
+   * `user`: If the group was created by a user, the computed value will be the matching user id.
+   * `app`: If the group was created by a app, the computed value will be the matching app id.
 - `description` (String) The Fortanix DSM group object description.
 - `group_id` (String) Group object ID from Fortanix DSM.
 - `id` (String) The ID of this resource.